 - The installed dependencies are updated including the

-- The source code in the repo is updated to match the new versions of packages in
+- The source code in the repo is updated to match the new versions of packages according to the set of instructions specified in

 Step 1: Updating dependencies and generating migrations

 First, run the

 nx migrate latest # same as nx migrate nx@latest

 Note you can also specify an exact version by replacing

 This fetches the specified version of the